 - How to substitute a referee or make changes to the e-mail address

 In the event that a referee is unable to answer your request for a letter of recommendation, contact us and clearly specify:

 - which referee should be replaced, and

 - the title, name, e-mail address, country and institution of the new referee.

 Keep in mind that we can only answer requests during standard office hours (Mon – Fri, 9 AM – 5 PM CET).

 - How do I check the status of my reference letters?

-Please log in to your account and go to the References tab.
+Please log in to your account and choose See status of referees.

 - Do I need to submit a TOEFL/IELTS or GRE score?

-No you do not.
-However you can upload them in the section “Additional Documents”.
+No, you do not.
+However, if you have them, you can upload them in the section “Attachments”.